Mitch-P-Analyst/Europe_Snowpack_Depths/README.md

 A PostgreSQL and Python visualization project analyzing trends in **monthly snow depths** from **2,794 weather stations** across **Germany, Italy, France, Austria, Slovenia, and Switzerland**.
 The focus is on **average snowpack depth** and how trends differ by **country, month, and elevation band**.

-## Dash Application
-Run the Dash app to explore the project summary, figures, and conclusions.

 ## Project Overiew

 This project isolates average snowpack depth across weather stations in the European Alps and compares **station-level (micro)** trends with **aggregated (macro)** trends.